UAE Weather: Red, Yellow Alerts Issued Due To Fog Authority Warns Motorists

-Residents can look forward to ending their long weekend on a cloudy note, as UAE skies are expected to be partly cloudy in general today, as per a forecast by the National Centre of Meteorology.
+The weather today is expected to be fair in general and partly cloudy at times, as per a forecast by the National Centre of Meteorology.

-Low clouds will appear over some areas and there may be convective cloud formation Eastward by afternoon.
+The NCM has issued red and yellow alerts in parts of the country.
+Residents have been warned of reduced visibility until 9am today.

-The NCM has issued red and yellow alerts in parts of the country due to fog, warning residents of lowered visibility until 9am today.
+Abu Dhabi Police has called on motorists to exercise caution due to the fog.
+They are urged to follow changing speed limits displayed on electronic information boards.

-The Abu Dhabi Police has warned motorists of reduced visibility while driving.
-Drivers are asked to exercise caution and are urged to follow changing speed limits displayed on electronic information boards.
+The authority has also reduced the speed limit on Al Wiqan-Al Qoua road to 80km/hr.

-Lowest temperature is set to drop to 10oC in mountainous parts of the UAE, with highest reaching 31oC in internal areas of the country.
+Lowest temperature is expected to drop to 11oC in mountainous parts of the country, with the highest reaching 30oC in internal areas.

 ALSO READ: